message/iata/AI.md

-Published 17.12.2021
+Published 24.12.2021
 1. Passengers must complete an "Application for Entry" before departure at <a href="https://ivisitanguilla.com/">https://ivisitanguilla.com/</a> .
 They must present an "Electronic Travel Authorization Certificate" upon arrival.
-2. Passengers must have:
-- a printed negative COVID-19 antigen test taken at most 48 hours before arrival.
+2. Passengers must have a printed negative COVID-19 antigen test taken at most 48 hours before arrival.
 The test must be based on nasopharyngeal swab; or
-- a printed negative COVID-19 RT-PCR test taken within 2-5 days before arrival.
+- a printed negative COVID-19 NAAT, RNA or RT-PCR test taken within 2-5 days before arrival.
 The test must be based on nasopharyngeal swab.
 3. Passengers must have a COVID-19 vaccination certificate showing that they were fully vaccinated at least 21 days before arrival.
 Vaccines accepted are AstraZeneca (Vaxzevria), Covaxin, Covishield, Janssen, Moderna (Spikevax), Pfizer-BioNTech (Comirnaty), Sinopharm (BIBP) and Sinovac.
-A combination of vaccines is accepted.
+A combination of vaccines is accepted, but they must be a variation of AstraZeneca (Vaxzevria), Covaxin, Moderna (Spikevax), Pfizer-BioNTech (Comirnaty), Sinopharm (BIBP) and Sinovac.
-- This does not apply to :
+- This does not apply to:
 - residents of Anguilla;
 - passengers younger than 18 years.
 4. Passengers must have health insurance to cover COVID-19 expenses.